Latin America is one of the most inflexible labor markets in the world.

 The large public sectors and protected industries on which union organizers and leaders once focused gave way during the decade of the Washington Consensus to privatization programs and a reduced role for state intervention.
 In the past, the heavy role of the state in the economy meant that union advocacy efforts and relationships were oriented primarily toward the government and elected officials.
 Economic reforms that passed public enterprises into private hands cut the roles of public employees and reduced state intervention, decentralized the locus for negotiation for the unions, and demanded a new strategy for organization and bargaining.

 The movement of so much of the working class beyond the reach of traditional union-organizing efforts has had implications for both economic and political representation.
 Established unions have become increasingly marginal, and along with this the influence of many of the old-line labor-based parties that these unions have long supported.
+Argentina’s General Confederation of Workers (CGT) and the Peronist Party, Mexico’s Confederation of Mexican Workers (CTM) and Institutional Revolutionary Party (PRI), Venezuela’s Confederation of Venezuelan Workers (CTV) and the Democracy Action (AD) Party are classic examples of mass unions and the political parties that depended on them.
+With the organized segment of the working class in eclipse, such parties have either declined or, in the case of the Peronist Party, sought new constituents amid the growing ranks of informal workers.

 For unions, the task of organizing the informal sector presents a dilemma.